microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0/Get-MgEducationSchoolUser.md

 # Get-MgEducationSchoolUser

 ## SYNOPSIS
-Get the educationUser resources associated with an educationSchool.
+Users in the school.
+Nullable.

 ## SYNTAX